asseukihuh/AI-WebApp/README.md

 #### 6. Test your local ai-webapp

-Go to localhost:8000.
+Go to localhost:8000. <br>
-Find the repository where index.html is located.
+Find the repository where index.html is located. <br>
-And there is your local ai-webapp.
+And there is your local ai-webapp. <br>